World-Congress/World-Congress/README.md

 	- We need to be able to talk about our feelings and emotions.
 We need to be able to tell people what we are feeling.
 	- We can make all races, religions and people feel safe and welcome by not being racist, bigoted or xenophobic.welcome by not being racist, bigoted or xenophobic.
 * Community Action Group
+	- The first step is to get a group of people together who are interested in making change.
+If you don't know anyone, start by posting on social media or emailing your friends and family.
+You can also contact the local environmental groups to see if they have any interest in working with you on this project.
+	- We can take action by becoming more aware of the issues.
+We can speak out against injustice, and we can support organizations that are working to make positive change.
+	- We can also talk about the issues that are affecting us and how we can help.
+	- To make positive change, we need to be more aware of the issues that are affecting us.
+	- Action in community action groups is the most important step in the process.
 * Community Response Group

 ## How does a user leave?
 Why might they do so?